develasquez/google-cloud-structured-logs/README.md

 }
 ```

-## Managing uncaught Exceptions
+## Managing Uncaught Exceptions

-When your code generate an uncaughtException it will be captured automaticaly by the logger and logged in the structured format and bring to you some additional information about CPU and RAM usage, the ejecution/service uptime and some more.
+When your code generate an uncaughtException it will be captured automatically by the logger and logged in the structured format and bring to you some additional information about CPU and RAM usage, the execution/service uptime and some more.

 ```json
 {